davidjspooner/repoxy/requirements/ui/20_ui_overview.md

 3. **Footer Summary Bar**
    - Fixed at the bottom.
    - Shows a **very brief summary** of the currently selected item (repository, folder, or file) along with its **last updated timestamp** reported by the backend.
-   - If the UI loses its live-update connection, the footer suffixes the summary with ` (disconnected)` until connectivity is restored.
    - Distinct from the detailed information shown in the right-hand detail panel.

 ### Desktop vs Mobile